openaps/AndroidAPSdocs/docs/EN/Getting-Started/Future-possible-Pump-Drivers.md

 ### Medtrum A6/P6/C6 ([Homepage](https://www.medtrum.com/product/nanopump.html))

 **Loop status:** Is a Loop candidate.
 Company has its own limited half-Loop system running (A6).
-Controlable via iPhone App.
+Controllable via iPhone App.
 No Android app available at the moment.

 **Hardware requirement for AAPS:** Probably none.
 It seems to be BT enabled.